csula-students/cs4660-fall-2017-btmnAmbrosio/notes/introduction.md

 ## Metrics

+* Concept of Artificial Intelligence
 * Environment setup
-* Concept of Artificial Intelligence

 ### Introduction to Artificial Intelligence

+#### Definition of Intelligence

-Before we talk about Artificial Intelligence, we will need to define intelligence.
+Before we talk about Artificial Intelligence, we will need to get the definition of the Intelligence:

+> noun.
+The ability to acquire and apply knowledge and skills.

+We human are very capable of learning and apply knowledge.
+In fact, this is usually what we do majority on the first quarter of our life (being students).

+And the study of Artificial Intelligence is to understand and implement intelligence back to machine.
+This is a huge task!
+Even to this year, we are still trying new methods to implement intelligence back to machine!

 #### What is Artificial Intelligence?

+In order to understand AI better, lets separate the AI into several schools:

 There are eight definitions of AI, laid out along two dimensions: